 You’ve made it, life is good because your vacation is about to begin!!!
 Woohoo!
 This day goes fast and sometimes can be hectic so here are our best tips so you enjoy embarkation day.

 Arrive about 1 hour before your boarding time.
 This will give you time to have your luggage given to the porters (tip them, they work hard) go through security and do the check-in process).
 Arrive too early and you’ll find yourself just sitting around.

 Kids Club Check-In –

-DO NOT do the kids club check in at the port unless the line is very small.
+DO NOT do the kids club check-in at the port unless the line is very small.
 This line can be brutally long at the port.
-On Embarkation day the ship will have a couple tables set up where you can simply bring your kiddos to get all set up to enjoy the fun.
+On Embarkation day the ship will have a couple of tables set up where you can simply bring your kiddos to get all set up to enjoy the fun.

 Boarding the Ship –

 When you board the ship, the Disney Cast will personally announce and welcome your family by name as you board the ship.
 If you like to video, grab your phone or camera and be ready.
 My kids love this part of the cruise, it’s a great memory.

 On Embarkation Day, you can signup and get for FREE a 50MB [email protected] WiFi package.
 Press that airplane button on your phone, turn on the wifi and get ready for some free internet!
 It is only 50 MB so disable your automated phone tasks so that you don’t waste it.

 When you first board they will send you to the lido deck for the buffet.
 It is a little hectic, but not as hectic as many other ships’ buffets.
 If you are not hungry head over to the pool and let your kids enjoy the pool and slides while they are not busy